Professionaldiot/csc-360-project/README.txt

 git checkout -b README-txt

-git push origin
+git push --set-upstream origin README-txt

-//or just create the branch on github
+//this pushes the branch to the GitHub so it's not messy later

 git add README.txt